2 May 2021

 Likewise, can we not campaign to occasion an electoral reform that frees our legislators from the clutches of party bosses who make it impossible for them to uphold the Oaths and Solemn Affirmations taken in assuming their office, to serve the interests of the people, where faithfulness to the oath clashes with the internal interests of their political party?

-With the psalmist we say: Arise, Lord!
+With the psalmist, we say Arise, Lord!
 Lift up your hand, O God.
 Do not forget the helpless.
-But the hand of God is at the end our arma, my arms and yours; to be directed by the creative minds that are designed after the image of the Creator God.
+But the hand of God is at the end our arms, my arms and yours; to be directed by the creative minds that are designed after the image of the Creator God.

 Many years ago, when I was priest and pastor of congregations at KwaNobuhle Township of Uitenhage, now Kariega.
 I had occasion during a sermon, to ask the children what they do for food when they come home and there is no adult or anything they can eat; they said they go next door to play, and that means, to hope for food.
 Then if there’s nothing there, they go to the other next door, they go to the house opposite their home, its next doors and so it goes.
 One of these homes may have bread for the children of these neighbouring homes to share and keep playing.
 This is in the spontaneous and uninhibited expectation of the solidarity of poor people among themselves, where both want and plenty are commonly shared in solidarity.

-It is the same spirit of solidarity that should make me wear a mask outdoors today, even if I think I’m not infectious, just to be sure that I do not unknowingly infect my loved ones, neighbours and work mates.
-A solidarity of care.
+It is the same spirit of solidarity that should make me wear a mask outdoors today, even if I think I’m not infectious, just to be sure that I do not unknowingly infect my loved ones, neighbours and workmates.
+Solidarity of care.

 But in the poverty of our economic challenges, especially in COVID time, these children might do the merry-go-round from house to house, but they will share, not a slice of bread, but they will share the common nothing that every home seems to have, nothing, except the knowing look that says – things are bad!